Lani-Skyy/Chess-Competition-Manager/readme.md

 # Sistem Pengurusan Pertandingan Catur (SPPC)

-SPPC ialah sebuah program untuk menguruskan pertandingan catur (round robin).
-Bahasa sistem ialah Bahasa Melayu.
+SPPC is a program to manage chess competitions (round robin).
+The system language is Malay 🇲🇾.

 ## Installation
 ❗ xampp is required